LIPSASHARMA/Heart-Disease-Prediction-Final-Project/README.md

 # final-project-
+## Purpose

+The purpose of this project is to predict heart disease in certain set of patients

+## Summary

+The term “heart disease” refers to several types of heart conditions.
+The most common type of heart disease is coronary artery disease (CAD), which affects the blood flow to the heart.
+Decreased blood flow can cause a heart attack.

 ## Entity Relationship Diagram

 The Entity Relationship Diagram is created based on the heart information of the patient.
 We have added a column "PatientID" to the dataset to have a primary key as none of the columns in the dataset had unique values.

 ### Attribute Information: